chef/chef-web-docs/chef_master/source/resource_rhsm_repo.rst

 Properties
 =====================================================

+The rhsm_repo resource has the following properties:

 ``repo_name``
    **Ruby Type:** String | **Default Value:** ``'name'``

-   An optional property for specifying the repository name if it differs from the resource's name.
+   An optional property for specifying the repository name if it differs from the resource block's name.

 Common Resource Functionality
 =====================================================